Gvieve/battleship/Battleship DTR.md

       * __Project time 1-4pm MST__
       * __DUE @ 6pm__

-Communication Expectations (How and often will we communicate?
+### Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?):
+  * We are meeting every morning and almost every evening
+  * If either one of us has an idea throughout the day send a message on slack (anytime of day is ok for both)
+  * Exchanged numbers, can communicate via text when needed

-Abilities Expectations (Technical strengths and areas for desired improvement):
+### Abilities Expectations (Technical strengths and areas for desired improvement):
+  * Caryn

+    * Good at debugging
+    * Each method is only doing one thing - design
+    * Writing tests for every single method
+    * Improve - Interacting from the command line

+  * Genevieve
+    * Pseudo coding
+    * Improve - How objects interact with each other when there are many

-Workload Expectations (What features do we each want to work on?):
+### Workload Expectations (What features do we each want to work on?):

+  * As we begin we will approach everything together
+  * Follow through on commitments when made

-Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):
+### Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):

+  * Dont merge your own pull requests
+  * Use Tuple to share and code together
+  * Google calendar for schedule and touch bases
+  * Google doc of the project requirements and specs
+  * Research if there is a way to visualize the information for the project (objects interacting)
+  * During meetings have time set aside for code review only to merge accordingly

-Expectations for giving and receiving feedback:
+### Expectations for giving and receiving feedback:

-Agenda to discuss project launch:

-Ideas:

-Tools:
+  * Be specific, actionable and kind when giving and receiving feedback

-Additional Notes:
+### Additional Notes: